recommenders-team/recommenders/tests/README.md

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
 To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

-The existing unit, smoke and integration tests are also run as-is on AzureML.
-A separate set of pipelines was created to run the tests on AzureML.
-Those pipelines are used as a control plane to submit the tests to run on AzureML.
-The AzureML configuration information is set in each pipeline yml file and passed to a python script, submit_azureml_pytest.py, which uses the AzureML SDK to set up the environment.
-A second script, run_pytest.py, is submitted to AzureML to execute pytest on AzureML.
-The second script uses pytest to run tests on utilities or runs papermill to execute tests on notebooks.
+AzureML is also used to run the existing unit, smoke and integration tests as-is.
+Azure DevOps is used as a control plane to provide information to scripts to configure and run the tests as-is on AzureML.
+A separate set of pipelines was created to run the tests on AzureML and parameters to configure AzureML are defined in the pipeline yml files.
+There are two scripts used with each pipeline:
+* submit_azureml_pytest.py - this script uses parameters in the pipeline yml to set up the AzureML environment for testing using the AzureML SDK .
+* run_pytest.py - this script uses pytest to run tests on utilities or runs papermill to execute tests on notebooks.
+This script runs in an AzureML workspace with the environment created by the script above.
 The same tests and testmarkers are used as described below.

 Note: Spark tests are not currently run on AzureML and may be set up in the future.

 ## Test execution